farzher/hoot-lua/README.md

   If you call `set` and the `key` already exists, the default behavior is to clear the old timer and replace it.

-  You can change this behavior by setting `options.ifexists="nop"` which will instead leave the old timer alone and not set the new one
+  You can change this behavior by setting `options.ifactive="nop"` which will instead leave the old timer alone and not set the new one

   Or you can leave `key` as `nil`, which will always stack more timers (You'll need to provide `f` as a `function` instead of `string`)